Gailpositive/Darey.io-Projects-1-10/README.md

 13. Pushing your local git repository to your remote git repository
 14. Cloning remote git repository
 15. Branch management and and tagging: Introduction to markdown systax

+# PROJECT 1: LAMP STACK IMPLEMENTATION

+1. Webstack Implementation
+2. Preparing Prerequisites
+3. Installing apache and updating
+4. Installing mysql
+5. Installing PHP
+6. Creating a virtual host for your webserver
+7. Enabling PHP on the website